 A registration PIN is used to access the "Register for Classes" section in plus.hope.edu when your registration time opens up.
 This PIN is different than the PIN you use to log in.
 You will receive your registration PIN from your advisor when you meet during pre-registration advising.

 Restricted courses are courses that have requirements that need to be fulfilled before you can register for the class.
 If you have not met a requirement, you will receive an error message when you try to add the class to your schedule.

 If you want to take a class without having met these requirements, you must contact the instructor of the course and request they complete the Course Override Form on your behalf.
-Once the Registrar's Office has processed the request, you will receive notification that you may register for the class.
+Then the Registrar's Office will code an override on your account and email you a confirmation that you can register.
 If the class is full, add yourself to the wait list.
-The override is only valid for restrictions, not for going over the seat limit.
+The override is only valid for the course restrictions, not for going over the seat limit.

 PERMISSION ONLY COURSES